abramos-norcal/code-for-miami.github.io/README.md

 http://abramos.net
 ===================

-Landing page for *Code for Miami*, originally a fork of the landing page for *Code for Hampton Roads* Landing page for *Abramos <We Open/> NorCal*, originally a fork of the landing page for *Code for Miami*
+Landing page for *Abramos <We Open/> NorCal*, originally a fork of the landing page for *Code for Miami*

 #How to Code for this Repo